GoogleCloudPlatform/cluster-toolkit/modules/scripts/startup-script/README.md

 > instance using the startup scripts:
 > `https://www.googleapis.com/auth/devstorage.read_only`.
 >
-> This is already set as a default scope in the [vm-instance],
+> This is set as a default scope in the [vm-instance],
 > [SchedMD-slurm-on-gcp-login-node] and [SchedMD-slurm-on-gcp-controller]
 > modules